 That’s what you’re getting with your third option – a full-service experience from the first meeting to the final produced video.

-•With an established production house, you’ll be able to see plenty of work in their portfolio and know the kind of quality you’ll ultimately get
+✓With an established explainer production house, you’ll be able to see plenty of work in their portfolio and know the kind of quality you’ll ultimately get

 This is the option that best fits most businesses looking for an explainer video.
-You can get incredible work for a reasonable price (our prices begin at $2000), and you can also go higher up the cost spectrum and hire a production company who will spend months creating something more like an actual piece of moving art.
+You can get incredible work and promote your product for a reasonable price (our prices begin at $2500, learn more ).

 Option 4: Hiring A Full-Service Marketing Agency ($15000 – 100000 And More)

 The main difference between this and Option 3 is that you’re getting the added benefit of a marketing team who will be working with you on strategic plans to take your explainer video and maximize the ROI.

 But would you like to know a secret?

 Sometimes they aren’t even creating the video themselves.
 Sometimes they outsource the entire production process to video production companies just like ours.
 Now, don’t be mistaken, this isn’t meant to be shady or under the table.
 Sometimes it happens when the agency workload is too high or it’s a style that we may be better at then they are.

 But it does happen, and it happens all the time.

 So why would you even consider this as an option instead of coming straight to us?